-Both McGough and Salpekar say that martial arts, particularly karate, tae kwon do, and others that emphasize forms, are very popular with kids who have ADHD.
-"In classes, the kids line up to do the same moves, and that reinforces timing and focus," says Salpekar.
+Both McGough and Salpekar say martial arts, particularly karate, tae kwon do, and others that emphasize form, are popular with kids who have ADHD.
+"In classes, the kids line up to do the same moves, and that reinforces timing and focus," Salpekar says.
 "Kids with ADHD really take to that."

-Salpekar, who coached kids' soccer for many years, also recommends that parents pay close attention to their child's personality when choosing a sport.
-If they're not very competitive, he says, don't put them in a competitive activity.
+Salpekar coached kids' soccer for many years.
+He suggests that parents pay close attention to their child's personality when choosing a sport.
+If your child isn’t competitive, he says, don’t choose an activity that pits one kid against another.

-"Enjoyment, participation, and peer bonding are much more important in the long run than the competitive aspect," he explains.
+"Enjoyment, participation, and peer bonding are much more important in the long run than the competitive aspect," he says.

-That said, if your child has real talent and drive for a certain sport, by all means, encourage them to compete, says McGough.
-ADHD should not limit a child's ambition.
+If your child has real talent and drive for a certain sport, though, encourage her to compete, McGough says.
+ADHD shouldn’t limit a child's ambition.
 Look at Michael Phelps.
 He has the disorder.
 He also has 18 Olympic gold medals for swimming.

-"If you're really good, go for it," says McGough.
+"If you're really good, go for it," McGough says.